Updated July 2023

 The guys at Tenkara Rod Co. have developed an 8 foot (240cm) rod called the White Cloud.
 It replaced the similarly pint-sized Cascade in their line a few years ago, and people, including our own Jason Sparks, seem to give it positive feedback.
 They claim this is their softest rod as well, one that is ideal for fish in the 6-12 inch range.
-Personally, I find the all black cosmetics handsome, in a stealthy sort of way.
+Personally, I find the all white paint job handsome, it really pops.

 I suppose the Tenkara Bum Traveler 27 is actually not a tenkara rod, but instead, a keiryu rod.
 Don’t let that bit of nomenclature stop you from looking into using this rod with tenkara techniques, as it excels.
 Right at 9 feet (270cm), Chris Stewart is clear in describing this rod as not a soft tipped brook trout rod.
 Sure, you can catch brook trout on it, but it also has enough rigidity to allow you to also cast nymphs and/or fight slightly larger fish in faster current without concern.
 This rod is produced in Japan, by Suntech, a small-company known for high quality goods.

 Note: This rod has been discontinued since original publication and has not been directly replaced.
 If you can find one on the secondary market, scoop it up!